elcarim5efil/fozy/README.md

 So far, the post content-type are limited to `application/json`, `application/x-www-form-urlencoded`.

+# proxy api

+`fozy -p {proxyName}`, choose the proxy configuration in the proxyMap and use it as the async data server, exp: `fozy -w -p online`, use online server while starting the live-reload mode.

 # pre-stringify template mock data

 When you need to use json-string in template mock data in order to passing some data to javascript (just like what we usually do when passing data from freemarker to javascript)